sureshmelvinsigera/Operating_Systems_Project/install-the-software/README.md

 sudo apt install code -y
 ```

-So the `-y` will automatically answer yes to the apt commands which makes the script non-interactive (you don't need to type anything).
 Why are we running `apt update` again before we install `code`?

 This is because adding the Visual Studio Code (aka `code`) repository doesn't update the list of software available for install.
 We have to do that first for `code` to be available.

 ## Connecting the Printer